Standing Commission of the Red Cross and Red Crescent: The Henry Dunant Medal

 The Henry Dunant Medal is the highest award of the Red Cross Movement and is presented and awarded by the Standing Commission of the Red Cross and Red Crescent.
 The Standing Commission makes up to five awards every two years.
 The medal is awarded in order to “recognise and reward outstanding services and acts of great devotion, mainly of international significance, to the cause of the Red Cross/Red Crescent by any of its members.”
 Special weight is put on the international significance of a potential recipient's acts or service.
 The medal was first given in 1969 and 149 individuals have received the award since then.

-Table of previous Henry Dunant medal winners

 Red Cross Red Crescent Prize for Peace and Humanity

 The Standing Commission is also responsible for awarding the Red Cross and Red Crescent Prize for Peace and Humanity.
 It was created in 1987 and is given either to National Societies or to persons in the Movement “who have actively contributed to a more peaceful world through humanitarian action and the dissemination of the ideals of the Movement”.
 Only four recipients have received it so far, the Lebanese Red Cross in 1989, the Somali Red Crescent in 1993, the Syrian Arab Red Crescent in 2013, and Dr Mohammed Al-Hadid of the Jordan National Red Crescent Society in 2019.